fmidev/metcoop-wg-backend/metcoop-cap-profile.md

 #### onset
 Mandatory

 When the alert starts.
-Often, it will be the same as sent.
+If the warning is updated after the event has started, it will be the same as <sent>.

 #### expires
 Optional